These pictures were taken on 18 June, 2006 at the Antietam National Cemetery.

 .

 The central statue.
 I could not see a date of dedication, nor a name of an artist.
-It reads, "Not for themselves, but for their country.
-September 17, 1862" (the date of the battle of Antietam).
+It reads,

 The 4th New York Volunteers put up their own regimental memorial.